 - A many-to-many relationship (Also referred to as a junction object), allows you to create a relationship between two objects that need to model a many-to-many relationship.
 These are created with an object that has two master-detail relationships to two parent objects.

 SOQL stands for Salesforce Object Query Language.
 It is very similar to the widely used language SQL (Structured Query Language), to query databases.
 SOQL is specifically designed for Salesforce data and is used to query the Salesforce platform to retrieve data.
 SOQL is used within Apex & Visualforce to return sets of data.

-5. What options are available to you for deploying from a Sandbox to Production?
+5. What options are available to you for deploying from Sandbox to Production?

 There are various ways to deploy from Sandbox to Production.
 The main way is to use a Salesforce feature called Change Sets.
 These allow you to package up components and then deploying them to another Salesforce Org.
-There are various other methods including ANT MIgration Tool, Force.com IDE and Unmanaged packages.
+You can also use the ANT Migration Tool.

 7. What is Apex?